 War Eagle Girls & Plainsmen, also referred to as WEGP, have provided integral services to Auburn University since the group’s inception.
 WEGP has a long-standing reputation of excellence, tradition, and dedication.

 A legacy of camaraderie, chivalry, and honor is an enduring institution among the members.
-The group consists of 12 women and 12 men.
-In addition, Miss Auburn serves as an honorary member during her tenure.
+The group consists of 13 women and 13 men, with Miss Auburn serving as a member during her tenure.

 The duties and responsibilities of the War Eagle Girls and Plainsmen are far-reaching and broadly defined, as the services provided to Auburn University often prove to be as diverse as the personalities within WEGP.
 There is no archetypical War Eagle Girl or Plainsman, just as there is no formulaic approach to addressing the issues pertinent to the University.
 Specifically, the War Eagle Girls and Plainsmen oblige numerous facets of Auburn by hosting University sponsored events and receptions, as well as working cooperatively with student organizations and athletic programs.